 When my incredible friend, Pam, requested either German chocolate cake for her birthday a decade ago, it was my pleasure to bake up a memorable cake from her childhood.
 Fast forward 10 years and a close knit bunch of friends are taking her out for a birthday lunch.
 Guess what dessert I’m making?
 Yup, a German chocolate cake with the classic caramel, pecan, coconut frosting!

 Thankfully, my friends’ palates are more refined than my family’s.
-You see, my family likes pure unadulterated chocolate cakes, so I’d never tried a German chocolate cake recipe from scratch before.
+You see, my family likes pure unadulterated chocolate cakes, so I’d never tried a German chocolate cake from scratch before.
 Nuts and coconut are blasphemous ingredients at my house.
 I searched the Internet to find this David Lebovitz masterpiece.
-His tricks include a rum syrup that moistens even a slightly over baked cake.
-This homemade German chocolate cake is definitely a winner!
+Boy, is his German Chocolate Cake Frosting to die for!
+David’s tricks include a rum syrup that moistens even a slightly over baked cake.
+This homemade German chocolate cake recipe is definitely a winner!

 What Makes a German Chocolate Cake German?

 Back in the 1850’s a new type of sweet baking chocolate was developed by Samuel German for the Bakers Chocolate Company.
 Nearly 100 years later, a recipe for German’s Chocolate Cake was printed in the Dallas paper featuring Baker’s German Chocolate.
 In my recipe, there’s no need to hunt down this special chocolate as a mix of semi-sweet and unsweetened chocolate works just fine.
 Now you know the rest of the story.
 The German Chocolate Cake has no roots to Germany, but instead filters back to a man named German who developed a type of baking chocolate.

 How Does a German Chocolate Cake Differ from a Chocolate Cake?